29 cats mauled by pit bulls at Ala. animal shelter

-Dothan, Ala.
+DOTHAN, Ala.
 (WTVY/Gray News) – Workers at the Dothan Animal Shelter were startled when they reported to work Thursday.
 They found 29 dead cats, attacked by pit bulls also housed at the shelter.

 Twenty-nine cats were mauled by pit bulls at the Dothan Animal Shelter.
 (Source: WTVY)

-“Those dogs forced their way out of a pen.
-Then, they pushed hard enough on galvanized bars to knock (the bars) out of their clamps,” said Shelter Director Bill Banks.
+“Those dogs forced their way out of a pen," said Bill Banks, the shelter director.
+“They pushed hard enough, that they pushed this metal bar, this flat galvanized bar, out of the clamp.”

-That allowed them to push back enough on the chain link-type fencing to get inside and maul the cats.

 “These dogs were able to eat their way out, for lack of a better term, and attack these cats.
 That is horrible,” City Commissioner Beth Kenward reacted.